Is there a connection?

 - Avoid activities that can increase your bleeding risk.

-If you have leukemia and develop anemia, your doctor will work with you to relieve your symptoms.
+If you have leukemia and develop anemia, a doctor will work with you to relieve your symptoms.
 Many treatment options can reduce anemia side effects during cancer treatment.
 The earlier you seek treatment, the less likely you are to develop serious complications.